andrewdavidmackenzie/flow/docs/introduction/what_is_flow.md

 Program logic (control flow, loops) emerges from how the processes are "wired together" in 'flows'.

-I have chosen to implement the functions included with `flow` (in the `flowstdlib` standard library and the `context functions` of the `flowr` flow runner) in in rust, but they could be in other languages.
+I have chosen to implement the functions included with `flow` (in the `flowstdlib` standard library and the `context functions` of the `flowrcli` flow runner) in in rust, but they could be in other languages.

 I don't consider `flow` (or the flow description format) a DSL.
 The file format is chosen for describing